McCabe 'heartbroken' as Republic exit World Cup

 And while the Irish had chances to stretch their lead during an energetic first-half display, Canada hit back on the stroke of half-time when Megan Connolly inadvertently turned Julia Grosso's cross into her own net.

-Adriana Leon added a fine second for the Olympic champions eight minutes after the restart to dash the Republic's hopes ahead of their final group game against Nigeria in Brisbane on Monday.
+Adriana Leon added a fine second for the Olympic champions eight minutes after the restart to dash the Republic's hopes before their final group game against Nigeria in Brisbane on Monday.

 "I think we took a lot of positives from the second half against Australia, we decided to attack and back ourselves going forward because we know we have the quality and pace on the flanks as well," added McCabe, 27.